Create Version Stacks to organize your clips' revisions rather than having multiple versions as individual files in your project.

 Q: Can I version stack images, PDFs, and audio files too?

-A: No, assets can only be stacked with the same asset type (videos with other videos, audio with audio, etc.), though they can be mixed within their format's file types (.mp4 and .mov, .mp3 and .wav, etc.).
+A: No, assets can only be stacked or compared with the same asset type (videos with other videos, audio with audio, etc.), though they can be mixed within their format's file types (.mp4 and .mov, .mp3 and .wav, etc.).